How to style your forms

 Buttons are used in several places, like start buttons, navigation buttons and complete buttons.
 To enable button styling, activate the

 Buttons option in the Styles pane.

 Buttons are stylable by color and style.
 With the button style you can determine if the buttons should be filled with the desired color, or shown as a button with only border coloring.
 The roundness sets the border radius of your buttons.

-Complete button of course is an important one, so you can set a custom color for that button.
+Submit button at the end of your form is of course an important button, so you can set a custom color for that button.

-This is how you can style your forms, but each form face also has its own additional settings and styling options to improve the finishing touch.
-Click the help articles below to see these options for each form face.
+In regards to customization, each form face comes with its own additional settings and styling options to improve the finishing touch.
+Click the help articles below to see these options for each form face: